 True Love Whole Foods lives at the Farm at Cedar Woods, along with farm owners Susan & Gerry.

 We're located at 2660 Holden Corso Rd in Cedar, and you'll find a map just below to help you find your way.
-As we have two houses and two driveways at the farm, please read the directions below the map to make sure you get to the right place!
+As we have two houses and two driveways at the farm, and because most GPS systems don't actually know where we are, please read the directions below the map to make sure you find us.

 Just look for the big farm market sign at the road, and turn left into the gravel lane way.
 If you come to a paved driveway, you've gone too far.
 Please turn around and go back to the gravel drive.

-green market tent right at the main gate.
+Once you turn in, you'll see a yellow market tent right outside the main gate.

 The best way to find out what we have available and when is to sign up to our email list.
 We'll let you know when we're starting a new growing season and how you can get your hands on some of our good food.